Put the Power of Data at Your Fingertips

 Advancing your life and career with an online degree comes with lots of questions, and we want to ensure your search for answers is effortless.
 If you have a question we haven’t covered, call (866) 295-3106 to speak with an enrollment counselor.

-Utica College’s MBA program is accredited by the Accreditation Council for Business Schools and Programs (ACBSP).
+Utica University’s (formerly Utica College) MBA program is accredited by the Accreditation Council for Business Schools and Programs (ACBSP).
 ACBSP’s student-centered teaching and learning approach, which is measured and analyzed for quality, ensures that students gain the right skills from their educational investment.
 Institutions with programs accredited by ACBSP are committed to continuous improvement that ensures their business program will give students the skills employers want.

 You’ll complete 10 courses in the MBA business core, and the remaining number of courses will depend on the specialization you select.
 You can review courses now.